Young Hearts (1944 film)

 Young Hearts (Junge Herzen) is a 1944 German drama film directed by Boleslaw Barlog and starring Harald Holberg, Ingrid Lutz, and Lisca Malbran.
 The film's sets were designed by art director Anton Weber.
-It was made by German's largest studio of the era UFA.
+It was made by UFA, Germany's largest studio of the era.
 The film was shot at the Babelsberg Studios and at the Hostivar Studios in Prague.

+Synopsis

-It portrays a love affair between a young couple that takes place in Berlin.
+A love affair evolves between two young people in Berlin.